The Ultimate Earl Grey Milk Tea (Rich Cold Brew Method)

 Instructions

-- Take out from the fridge and strain out the tea leaves before either drinking it immediately or sticking the milk tea back into the fridge to chill until ready to use.
+• Strain and Serve.
+Take it out from the fridge and strain out the tea leaves before either drinking it immediately or sticking the milk tea back into the fridge to chill until ready to use.

 Other Cold Brew Drinks You’ll Love

-Making cold brew milk tea is so easy, and once you practice the method once, you can swap out the teas to make all kinds of cold brew tea.
-Here are some other milk teas you need to try next:
+Making cold brew milk tea is so easy, and once you practice the method, you can swap out the teas to make all kinds of cold brew milk teas.

 Leave a Reply